Tajbeeha/chat_with_website/README.md

 Project Overview :
-This project enables users to interact with content extracted from a PDF document.
-By using advanced natural language processing techniques, it allows users to ask questions about the content and receive detailed answers.
+This project enables users to interact with content extracted from url website.
+By using advanced natural language processing techniques,it allows users to ask questions about the content and receive detailed answers.

 Packages Involved :
 Streamlit: A library for building interactive web applications.